-Brazil’s national spirit is made from fermented sugarcane juice and is either bottled immediately (white) or aged in wooden barrels (gold).
+Distillers make Brazil’s national spirit from fermented sugarcane juice and either bottle it immediately (white) or age it in wooden barrels (gold).
 And when we say this is the most popular drink in Brazil we are not kidding!
 In fact, more than 800 million litres of the stuff are produced every year, with only a tiny percentage going to export!
-Cachaça is best known as the central ingredient in the caipirinha.
+The caipirinha best known Cachaça as is its central ingredient.
 But it has been undergoing an evolution in recent times.
 More artisanal brands have led to improved quality and complexity, and a greater tendency to enjoy the spirit neat.
 However, if this is your first foray, we recommend starting with a caipirinha where the firey nature of cachaça is tempered by the addition of sugar and lime.
 Even so, these drinks pack quite a punch so take it easy!

 Colombia – Aguardiente

-Colombian aguardiente is made from just four ingredients: alcohol, sugar, anise, and water.
-And it is similar to raki in Turkey, ouzo in Greece, pastis in France, or sambuca from Italy.
+Distillers make Colombian aguardiente from just four ingredients: alcohol, sugar, anise, and water.
+And it is similar to raki in Turkey, ouzo in Greece, pastis in France, or sambuca in Italy.
 But unlike its more potent cousins, aguardiente usually sits at around 28% alcohol.
-Don’t let this fool you however!
+Don’t let this fool you, however!
 Due to the high sugar content, a night on Colombia’s national drink usually results in a worse hangover than stronger, purer spirits such as vodka.